Orlando: A Biography: Chapter Three

-The now Lady Orlando covertly escapes Constantinople in the company of a Romani clan.
-She adopts their way of life until its essential conflict with her upbringing leads her to head home.
+Chapter Four

 Only on the ship back to England, with her constraining female clothes and an incident in which a flash of her ankle nearly results in a sailor's falling to his death, does she realise the magnitude of becoming a woman.
 She concludes it has an overall advantage, declaring "Praise God I'm a woman!"
 Back in England, Orlando is hounded again by the archduchess, who now reveals herself to be a man, the Archduke Harry.
 Orlando evades his marriage proposals.
 She goes on to switch gender roles, dressing alternately as a man and woman.

+Orlando engages energetically with life in the eighteenth century, holding court with great poets, notably Alexander Pope, Joseph Addison, and Jonathan Swift.

+Chapter Five

+Life in 19th Century England begins with a pervasive damp, which invades both homes and hearts: "The damp struck within.
+Men felt the chill in their hearts; the damp in their minds.
+In a desperate effort to snuggle their feelings into some sort of warmth one subterfuge was tried after another.
+Love, birth, and death were all swaddled in a variety of fine phrases.
+The sexes drew further and further apart.
+No open conversation was tolerated.
+Evasions and concealments were sedulously practised on both sides."

+Chapter Six

-Orlando engages energetically with life in the 18th and 19th centuries, holding court with great poets, notably Alexander Pope.
-Critic Nick Greene, apparently also timeless, reappears and promotes Orlando's writing, promising to help her publish The Oak Tree.
+Once the book shifts to the twentieth century, she again encounters critic Nick Greene, apparently also timeless, who reappears and promotes Orlando's writing, promising to help her publish The Oak Tree.

 Orlando wins a lawsuit over her property and marries a sea captain, Marmaduke Bonthrop Shelmerdine.
 Like Orlando, he is gender non-conforming, and Orlando attributes the success of their marriage to this similarity.
 In 1928, she publishes The Oak Tree, centuries after starting it, and wins a prize.
 In the novel's ending, Orlando's husband flies over the mansion in an aeroplane, which hovers above Orlando until Shelmerdine leaps to the ground.
 A stray bird flies over his head and Orlando exults, "It's the goose!
 The wild goose!"
-The novel ends on the final stroke of midnight on Thursday, Oct.
-11, 1928 (the day the novel would be published).
+The novel ends on the final stroke of midnight on Thursday, 11 October 1928 (the day the novel was published).